VertebrateResequencing/wr/.docs/reliable/prompt.md

   recovery is never mistaken for "hung".
 Guard the concurrency the trial flagged: protect `recoveredRunningJobs`; ensure a client re-adding a job that is also being recovered cannot yield a wrong final state; preserve dependency ordering.
+- **Status listener transport / user-facing behaviour (Q4/Q5) — Option B (no new
+  port, no user-facing change):** Do NOT change any `wr status` output modes or defaults — `-o details` stays exactly as it is on the existing path.
+The manager keeps its **2 ports** (mangos client/runner port + web/REST port); **no 3rd port**.
+Decouple only by serving the cheap counts/summary + the web-UI status from `statusState` via the **existing web/REST port** (a counts/summary endpoint the web UI uses, and that cheap CLI invocations can use), so the web-UI status page is fully isolated from runner traffic.
+The default `wr status -o details` CLI path remains on the mangos socket unchanged — an acceptable residual (occasional human command; mild ~2× degradation under extreme load after F0).
+A dedicated second read-socket (Option C, which would need a 3rd port) is out of scope.